 The Company has achieved a unique presence among its competition with mass home electronics retailers.
-It has survived well in local competition as a computer specialist, although it could not compete against major companies in terms of total sales volume.
+It has survived well against local competition as a computer specialist although it could not compete against major companies in terms of total sales volume.
 Under these circumstances, the Company did not overextend itself when opening new stores.
-It decided, however, to become a customer-orientated IT solutions company, by striving to improve its services, instead of increasing the sales numbers for desktops, notebooks and other hardware.
+It did decide however to become a customer-orientated IT solutions company, by striving to improve its services instead of increasing the sales volume for desktops, notebooks and other hardware.
 The Company markedly changed its tack to follow this direction in 2005.
 This was the second turning point for the Company since it was founded.

-Providing solutions in combination with various services is key.
-The Company provides telecommunication services using SoftBank's network (former Y- MOBILE's) as a Mobile Visual Network Operator (MVNO).
-Also providing fiber-optic network services as a fixed virtual network operator (FVNO).
-Moreover, when members subscribe to the Company's premium services, they can get any support they need: maintenance, call-center services, anti-virus support, and a "full installation" service for when customers replace old PCs.
+Providing solutions in combination with various services is the key to success.
+The Company provides telecommunication services using SoftBank's network (former Y-MOBILE's) as a Mobile Visual Network Operator (MVNO).
+It also provides fiber-optic network services as a fixed virtual network operator (FVNO).
+Moreover, when members subscribe to the Company's premium services, they can get any support they need: maintenance, call-center services, anti-virus support, and a "full installation" service when customers replace old PCs.

 One of the Company's strengths is this lineup of original services it has developed and runs.
-No other PC shop is capable of delivering technical services, especially data recovery, as speedily as PC DEPOT.
+No other PC shop is capable of delivering technical services especially data recovery, as speedily as PC DEPOT.